targetex logo

 Glutaminyl Cyclase fluorimetric and functional assay development.

-A glutaminyl cyclase (QC) fragment library was generated by virtual screening and screened by fluorometric thermal shift assay (DSF) followed by functional assays.
-(10 hits: ∼5% hit rate).
+A Glutaminyl Cyclase (QC) fragment library was generated by virtual screening and screened by fluorometric thermal shift assay (DSF) followed by functional assays (10 hits: ∼5% hit rate).

 Fragments are small molecules typically with a molecular mass between 150–250 Da and binds to certain subpockets of the binding site.

-Glutaminyl cyclase (QC) catalyzes the intramolecular cyclization of N-terminal glutaminyl (Gln) and glutamyl (Glu) residues to form pyroglutamic (pGlu) peptides or proteins and plasy a role in the pathogenesis of Alzheimer disease.
+Glutaminyl cyclase (QC) catalyzes the intramolecular cyclization of N-terminal glutaminyl (Gln) and glutamyl (Glu) residues to form pyroglutamic (pGlu) peptides or proteins and play a role in the pathogenesis of Alzheimer disease.
 The fragment library was generated by disconnection of the structure of known QC inhibitors and extensive 2D similarity search of commercial fragment libraries.
 The fragment library (204 compounds) was acquired from commercial suppliers and screened first by thermal shift assay (DSF: differential scanning fluorimetry) followed by in vitro enzyme assays.

 DSF was performed in a 96-well format in a BioRad CFX96 Real-Time PCR equipment using Sypro Orange as a fluorescent label.
 Glutaminyl cyclase (QC) was heterologously expressed in Pichia pastoris X33 yeast strain.
 The enzymatic activity of QC was measured in a pyroglutamyl aminopeptidase (PGPEP) coupled fluorescent end point assay.